Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Discussion

-For the model in two dimensions, we were able to formulate simple rules for detecting when lattice elements collide during reconfiguration.
-In contrast, we did not employ any collision detection methods for the three-dimensional model, restricting our experiments to cases where strong folding of the lattice surface does not occur.
-In future work, approaches used to simulate textiles \cite{baraff2023large} could be employed to detect self-collisions in Totimorphic structures.
-Apart from simply detecting whether the structure collides with itself, it is even more important to deal with self-collisions and invalid lattice configurations\footnote{I.e., values of the generalised coordinates that yield no valid solution for the physical lattice coordinates.} during the optimisation process.
-A default method for dealing with collisions in, e.g., simulations of swarming robots \cite{izzo2007autonomous} or textile simulations \cite{baraff2023large} is to add strong repulsive forces that only act between elements at very low distances.
+Our current models also highlight methodological challenges.
+For the model in two dimensions, we formulated simple rules for detecting when lattice elements collide during reconfiguration.
+In contrast, we did not employ any collision detection methods for the three-dimensional model, restricting our experiments to cases where strong folding of the lattice surface does not occur. \review{In future work, approaches used to simulate textiles \cite{baraff2023large} could be employed to detect self-collisions in Totimorphic structures.
+Apart from simply detecting whether the structure collides with itself, it is even more important to deal with self-collisions and invalid lattice configurations during the optimisation process.
+A default method for dealing with collisions in, e.g., simulations of swarming robots \cite{izzo2007autonomous} or textile simulations \cite{baraff2023large} is to add strong repulsive forces that only act between elements at very low distances -- also known as barrier functions.
 Adopting such an approach for Totimorphic structures is certainly feasible, but might be problematic due to the rigid and discontinuous nature of lattices.
 Furthermore, this method only helps in dealing with self-collisions and increases the computational cost of simulations substantially.
-Alternatively, one could truncate parameter updates during optimisation such that general invalid lattice configurations are avoided\footnote{As proposed in Matthew Fisher's blog post on cloth self-collisions, \url{https://graphics.stanford.edu/~mdfisher/cloth.html}, accessed 2024.} -- although the optimisation process can get stuck trying to pass through invalid configurations, requiring either stochasticity to escape such local minima of the cost function or intermixing with optimisers that allow discontinuous changes of the lattice configuration.
-In the presented experiments, we only checked whether the lattice is still valid after each update and stopped in case the lattice broke.
+Alternatively, one could truncate parameter updates during optimisation such that general invalid lattice configurations are avoided (as proposed in \cite{fisherCloth2024}) -- although the optimisation process can get stuck trying to pass through invalid configurations, requiring either stochasticity to escape such local minima of the cost function or intermixing with optimisers that allow discontinuous changes of the lattice configuration.
+In the presented experiments, we only checked whether the lattice is still valid after each update and stopped in case the lattice broke, which mostly occurred when attempting to reach too extreme mechanical properties.}